Weaving – Groz-Beckert as system provider

 Groz-Beckert's technical expertise supports your entire value chain.
 You will receive not only versatile and high quality weaving accessories, but a total package that includes weaving preparation equipment and service.

-Whether heald frames, healds, drop wires, warp stop motions, and products for leno weaving in the area of weaving accessories or knotting machines and frames, cleaning and drawing-in machines for weaving preparation: Discover Groz-Beckert's comprehensive offerings for weaving on these pages.
+Whether heald frames, healds, drop wires, warp stop motions, and products for leno weaving in the area of weaving accessories or tying machines and frames, cleaning and drawing-in machines for weaving preparation: Discover Groz-Beckert's comprehensive offerings for weaving on these pages.

 Basics and areas of application